frankcaron/heroku-release-phase-example/README.md

 # Thanks

-Big thanks to Steve @ Heroku for the helpp.
+Big thanks to Steve @ Heroku for the help.
+Heroku Solution Engineers are legit.